accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/glossaire.md

 #### List style
 In office content, lists must be declared using a list style.
-For example, office suites provides a library of styles reserved for unordered lists (bulleted lists) and ordered lists (numbered lists).
+For example, office suites provide a library of styles reserved for unordered lists (bulleted lists) and ordered lists (numbered lists).
 By using specific list styles, the reader software can associate each list and its items with an ad hoc format.

 ### N